mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/kv-store.md

 #### Authorization

-A valid acting user token is required when invoking HTTP REST endpoints of the key-value store.
+An authorization token is required when invoking HTTP REST endpoints of the key-value store.
 The token must be set in the `Authorization` header as a bearer token.
 The acting user token can be obtained from a call request context where the `acting_user_access_token` expand field is set to `all`.
 The `acting_user_access_token` field of the call request context will contain the token.